HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-10-10-MATLAB-fitcdiscr-Function.md

 >     0.1176    0.0503    0.1323
 > ```
 >
 > The difference between the covariance matrix of `mdl` and the one we calculated still exist, although small.
-I don't check whether or not this deviation is caused by numerical calculation error.
+I don't check whether this deviation is caused by numerical calculation error.

-So to my mind, strictly speaking, the description in the official documentation 'the model assumes `X` has a Gaussian mixture distribution' is not that appropriate (at least for this case where using the default easy linear discriminant analysis), as the coefficients are not estimated but just calculated by sample number.
-Another MATLAB documentation `fitgmdist` using EM iterative algorithm is more reasonable, the analysis of which could be found in blog [2].
+So to my mind, strictly speaking, the description in the official documentation "the model assumes `X` has a Gaussian mixture distribution" is not that appropriate (at least for this case where using the default easy linear discriminant analysis), as the coefficients of GMM are not estimated but just calculated based on sample size.
+Another MATLAB documentation `fitgmdist` using EM iterative algorithm is more reasonable, the analysis of which could be found in blog [[2]](#ref-2).

 After getting the sample mean and shared weighted covariance matrix, we could use `mvnrnd` function to generate samples, and compared them with the samples in `fisheiris` dataset: